 1.9.
 Nouveau Server Installation

-New in version 4.0.
+Added in version 3.4.0.

 CouchDB can build and query full-text search indexes using an external Java service that embeds Apache Lucene.
 Typically, this service is installed on the same host as CouchDB and communicates with it over the loopback network.